elcid73/FinTech-Company-Research/README.md

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?

 Customers are banks, credit unions, traditional finance companies and fintech lenders.
-Unsecured personal loan balances reached a record high of $222 billion in Q4 2022, which could serve as a proxy for overall market size.
+Unsecured personal loan balances has been growing steadily over last several years and reached a record high of $222 billion in Q4 2022, which could serve as a proxy for overall market size.

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

-Unlike traditional banks and credit unions, Upstart has developed a platform that uses artificial intelligence to analyze over 1,000 different variables about potential borrowers to come to lending decisions
+Unlike traditional banks and credit unions, Upstart has developed a platform that uses artificial intelligence to analyze over 1,000 different variables about potential borrowers to come to lending decisions.
+The company claims that their approach produces better results than the models used by traditional lenders.

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like StackShare to find this information.)